 Durkheim postulated that secular institutions would become predominant as a social division of labor leads to the separation of the sacred from the secular.
-However, there are numerous secular institutions that exhibit sacralization such as religion-based institutions of learning.
+However, numerous secular institutions exhibit sacralization such as religion-based institutions of learning.

 Weber proposes that the increasing dominance of instrumental rationality in political and economic institutions leads to the eclipse of religious reason.
 The Vatican is evidence of political and economic institution sacralization.

 Marx sees religion as more than an ideological system for the justification of class dominance.
 Conversely, all religions and religious denominations accommodate all classes of people, which is an aspect of sacralization.